Matt95B/blog/_posts/2025-11-19-Launcher-CICO-MSAL-KAM.md

 ![](http://blog.beaugtech.com/assets/img/2025-11-19-Launcher-CICO-MSAL-KAM/Entra-MSAL-SSO-Claim.png)

 Next, you’ll need to create a signing key to securely issue the custom claim (Immutable ID).
 This signing key is made up of three components, a public key file, a private key file, and the password used to decrypt that private key.
-To generate the certifcate, download the PowerShell script provided by Omnissa called: [Set Custom Signing Key - Microsoft SSO](https://customerconnect.omnissa.com/downloads/details?downloadGroup=WS1-UEM-SS&productId=1589&rPId=118923).
+To generate the certificate, download the PowerShell script provided by Omnissa called: [Set Custom Signing Key - Microsoft SSO](https://customerconnect.omnissa.com/downloads/details?downloadGroup=WS1-UEM-SS&productId=1589&rPId=118923).

 Run the below `PowerShell` script, and replace the placeholder attributes with your tenant details.
 ```powershell